 In the Minnesota border town of Stillwater, Gondola Romantica gondoliers row passengers along the St. Croix River in a real Venetian gondola.
 They're usually offered in the evening, but lunch cruises are offered in fall, $139 for two.

-Segway the Door Tours also offers rides in parks and orchards and on country roads around the peninsula and also in Green Bay.
+Glide N.E.W. also offers rides in parks and orchards and on country roads around the peninsula and also in Green Bay.
 Cost is $74-$89.

 Many vintage trains, run by railroading enthusiasts, offer fall-color excursions.

 In northwest Michigan, the Steam Railroading Institute offers three different all-day, round-trip Fall Color Tours, with time to explore each destination: from Kalkaska to Petoskey with a one-hour side-trip from Petoskey the same day; from Mount Pleasant to Cadillac, with a one-hour side trip from Cadillac; and from Alma to Owosso, with a side trip from Owosso.

 Cost is $79-$109 for the round-trips.
 The one-hour country side trips are $20-$40.
 Reserve as early as possible.